d2l-ai/d2l-en/chapter_introduction/index.md

 and ranking on the Internet.
 In other words, machine learning is pervasive, albeit often hidden from sight.

-It is only recently that artificial intelligence has been in the limelight, mostly due to solutions to problems that were considered intractable previously
+It is only recently that AI
+has been in the limelight, mostly due to solutions to problems that were considered intractable previously